 The Company's current external Auditors are Ernst & Young.
 The effectiveness, performance and independence of the external Auditor is reviewed by the Audit Committee at least annually.
 The format of that review includes discussing the performance of the External Auditors with Management while the Auditors are not present.
 The Audit Committee also met with senior members of Ernst & Young to review the performance of the lead audit partner.
+The Audit Committee also meets with the External Auditors in the absence of Management to review the conduct of the half year review and full year audit.

 Ernst & Young has a policy for the rotation of the lead audit partner for their clients.
-Under that policy, the lead audit partner and the audit review partner for the Company were most recently rotated following completion of the audit for the current year ended 30 June 2017.
+Under that policy, the lead audit partner and the audit review partner for the Company were most recently rotated following completion of the audit for the year ended 30 June 2017.

-The Audit Committee's Charter requires the provision of non-audit services to the Company or its business units by the external audit firm to be approved by the Audit Committee.
+The Audit Committee's Charter requires the provision of nonaudit services to the Company or its business units by the external audit firm to be approved by the Audit Committee.